6167656e74323431/gsoc-netbsd-linux-emulation/README.md

 To accomplish this the implementation hooks into the event callbacks of kqueue(2), but uses its own queue.
 Since kqueue(2) attaches to file descriptors, which are a scarce resource, there are some events which this implementation will not generate (reading from files inside a watched directory).
 Additionally moves cannot always be correlated, so in some cases a rename may be reported as a delete and create, which is fine for its purpose as a compatibility shim.
-Finally as a bit of a hack, some of the operations have to be done by hand, instead of using filterops::f_touch because of the locking situation in the kqueue(2) subsystem.
+Finally as a bit of a hack, some operations that could have gone through kevent1() to be done by hand because filterops::f\_touch could not be used due to the locking situation in the kqueue(2) subsystem (see [kqueue\_register](https://github.com/6167656e74323431/gsoc-netbsd-linux-emulation/blob/trunk/sys/kern/kern_event.c#L1981)).

 getrandom(2), waitid(2), readahead(2), and close\_range(2) have direct analogues in NetBSD, and so the implementation consists of translating arguments and calling the respective NetBSD functions.